mathgladiator/adama-lang/docs/docs/what-01-living-document.md

 }
 ```

-This example JSON is a representation of a person living in the great state of Washington with an awkward title (it's me, tee hee), but this JSON is **dead**; it requires external stimulus to change.
+This example JSON is a representation of a person living in the great state of Washington with an *awkward* title (it's me, tee hee), but this JSON is **dead**; it requires external stimulus to change.
 If you put this document inside a typical document store without any additional updates, then it will remain that way for as long as that document store exists.

 A **living** document is the opposite of a dead document.
-That is, a living document can be put within a _living document store_, and the document will update and change on its own based on several factors.
-One such factor could be time.
+That is, a living document can be put within a _living document store_, and the document will update and change on its own over time.
 Take for instance the following Adama code:

 ```adama